-Provider Types, Providers, and Actions are discussed in detail in Alerts.
-Here, we'll just mention that Provider Types represent the implementation of a type of provider, e.g., a provider that implements send an email.
+Provider Types and Actions are discussed in detail in Alerts.
+Here, we'll just mention that Provider Types represent the implementation of a type of provider, e.g., a provider that implements sending an email.
 Each Provider Type defines a set of properties controlling its execution.
-A provider is an instance of a Provider Type, usually providing values for some subset of the Provider Type's properties.
-An action is an instance of a Provider that defines all missing properties (or overriding those in Provider) so that a complete set of properties exists to allow the implementation to execute.
+An action is an instance of a Provider Type that defines all missing properties so that a complete set of properties exists to allow the implementation to execute.